pelectron/poly/docs.md

 See `poly::Struct`s [member functions](#struct-mem-funcs).
 Ditto for [injected methods](#injected-methods) and [properties](#injected-properties).

-## Configuration

-poly has a few configuration macros, which can be used to disable certain aspects of the library.
-These must be defined BEFORE including any poly header, i.e. using `#define POLY_XXX` before including poly headers.

-- `POLY_DISABLE_MACROS`: disables the definition of function like macros.
-- `POLY_DISABLE_INJECTION`: disables name injection for methods and properties.
-- `POLY_DISABLE_METHOD_INJECTION`: disables name injection for methods.
-- `POLY_DISABLE_PROPERTY_INJECTION`: disables name injection for properties.
-- `POLY_DISABLE_DEFAULT_PROPERTY_ACCESS`: disables generation of default get() and set() functions when using the `POLY_PROPERTY` macro to define property names
-- `POLY_DISABLE_DEFAULT_EXTEND`: disables generation of default extend() function when using the `POLY_METHOD` macro to define method names
-- `POLY_MAX_METHOD_COUNT`: defines the maximum number of methods a `poly::Struct` can have when used in combination with `poly::Interface`.
-  Defaults to 256.
-A static assertion will be triggered if this value is too low.
-- `POLY_MAX_PROPERTY_COUNT`: defines the maximum number of properties a `poly::Struct` can have when used in combination with `poly::Interface`.
-  Defaults to 256.
-A static assertion will be triggered if this value is too low.
-- `POLY_HEADER_ONLY`: must be defined if poly is used as a header only library
-- `POLY_COMPILING_LIBRARY`: must be defined when compiling the poly library (but not when using the library)

 ## Method Extension

 To implement a method with the name `Name`, return type `Ret` and arguments